Busiest Flight Routes

 View and interrogate OAG’s ever-popular Busiest Airline Routes whenever you need as they evolve and change over time, regularly providing updates on the busiest flight routes in the world.
 These include the Top 10 Busiest Global Airline Routes, Top 10 Domestic Airline Routes and International Airline Routes by region.
 Our world flight routes data is powered by Schedules Analyser.

-In January 2023 Jeju (CJU) - Seoul (GMP) continues to be the busiest domestic route with 1.2 million seats.
+Cairo (CAI) to Jeddah (JED) is the busiest international route this month with 436,939 seats.
 Find extensive flight data and analysis for domestic and international airline routes below and discover the busiest air routes in the area of your choice.

 GLOBAL TOP 10 BUSIEST DOMESTIC AIRLINE ROUTES

-- Jeju (CJU) - Seoul (GMP) continues to be the busiest domestic route with 1.2 million seats however it has seen a capacity decrease of 3% compared to last month.
+- Jeju (CJU) to Seoul (GMP) is the busiest domestic route in the world with 1.2 million seats in May 2023, capacity has increased by 10% this month compared to last month.

 CHINA'S TOP 10 BUSIEST DOMESTIC AIRLINE ROUTES